 Calling all chocolate lovers!
 You're going to love these rich, chocolatey olive oil brownies.
 Everyone needs a go-to brownie recipe, and this might be the one you make over and over again.

-Olive oil may seem like a strange ingredient to bake with, but I love using it in cakes, olive oil cookies, and other baked goods.
-It has a delicious subtle fruity flavor that pairs incredibly well with chocolate.
-Using olive oil instead of butter makes it easy to make these brownies dairy free and helps them stay moist for days!
+Olive oil may seem like a strange ingredient to bake with, but I love using it in olive oil based cakes, olive oil cookies, and other baked goods.
+It has a delicious flavor that pairs well with chocolate.

 Jump to: